weepower/wee-module/README.md

 ## Bugs

 Have a bug or a feature request?
 [Open a new issue](https://github.com/weepower/wee-module/issues).
-To view the working Wee to-do list check out our public [Trello board](https://trello.com/b/7KbnQra9/wee).
+To view the working to-do list check out our public [Trello board](https://trello.com/b/7KbnQra9/wee).

 ## Versioning

 Wee adheres to [Semantic Versioning](http://semver.org/) in the form of MAJOR.MINOR.PATCH.
-Regardless of version we always recommend thoroughly reviewing the [changelog](https://github.com/weepower/wee-module/blob/master/CHANGELOG.md) before updating.
+Regardless of version we  recommend thoroughly reviewing the [changelog](https://github.com/weepower/wee/blob/master/CHANGELOG.md) before updating.

 ## Community